ryukau/UhhyouWebSynthesizers/docs/code_walkthrough.md

 `recipeExportDialog` and `recipeImportDialog` creates modal dialog for recipe import and recipe export.

 #### `FullRandomizer` Data Format
-This is more complicated than I initially thought, so the rationales are documented.
+This is more complicated than I expected, so the rationales are documented.

-`FullRandomizer` and `Randomizer` are internal helper classes defined in `common/parameter.js`, and these are responsible to apply JSON recipes to parameters.
+`FullRandomizer` and `Randomizer` are internal helper classes defined in `common/parameter.js`.
+They are responsible to apply JSON recipes to parameters.

-`FullRandomizer.recipe` has following data structure.
+`FullRandomizer.recipe` property has following data structure.

 ```javascript
 randomizationRecipes = {